ManukChilingaryan/im_Repo_Epam_orinakov/JS Codeing/function-homeworks/README.md

 #JAVASCRIPT FUNCTIONS HOMEWORKS
 ## 1. WHAT IS WRONG IN THE FUNCTION
-You should find a bug and fix it in the function that interferes works
+You should find a bug and fix it in the function that interferes works.

 ```ruby
 const foo = function (a, b) {